Gain access to personalized product screening, the best pricing, rewards, and more!

 Fungicide

-On this page, you will learn about Fungicides, how they work, their benefits and what to expect when applying them.
+On this page, you will learn about fungicides, how they work, their benefits, and what to expect when applying them.
 Here you can also shop the top Fungicide products we have in stock.

 What is a Fungicide?

-There can be a wide variety of active ingredients contained in fungicide chemicals which can assist in successfully achieving fungi control, and different ingredients will work for specific plants and certain diseases.
-Fungicides can also come in different formulations such as liquid concentrates, granules and organic materials.
+There can be a variety of active ingredients contained in a fungicide, which can assist in achieving fungi control.
+The different ingredients will work for specific plants and certain diseases.

 Some of the more popular fungicide ingredients include propiconazole, azoxystrobin, copper, chlorothalonil, Mancozeb, and others.